Category filter

 - The DAFS server will now be listed under Promoted Servers in Admin > Sites and DAFS > DAFS.

 - To edit a DAFS, click on the Actions dropdown and select Edit.
-You can modify the name, port number, and public DNS name.
+You can modify the name, Primary Site, Sync Settings, and Public DNS Name.

 - The device may reboot during this process.
 After the script completes successfully, revert the PowerShell execution policy to Restricted by running: